Hestrateja/.NET-learning/readme.md

 The order is as follows for the C# compiler "*csc.dll*":
 1. You write your program/library in either C# or F#
 2. The scripts are compiled with Roslyn to create the *Common Intermediate Language* (CIL)files, either *.dll* or *.exe*.
-3. When you run your program, the *Common Language Runtime* compiles Just In Time (JIT) the CIL files and transform them into Machine Language using RyuJIT.
+3. When you run your program, the *Common Language Runtime* compiles Just In Time (JIT) the CIL files and transform them into Machine Language using RyuJIT.This process is called *"execution"*.

 ### Clarifications about the CLR
 The CLR has the following characteristics: